Nintendo Switch: Our 21 top unanswered questions

 How large is that display, and what's the resolution?

-Nintendo's official answer so far: "We have nothing to announce on this topic.
+Nintendo's official answer to CNET: "We have nothing to announce on this topic.
 We will make additional announcements about the Nintendo Switch hardware later, before the launch of the product."
+But reports say the Switch tablet has a 6.2 inch, 72op display.

 In the video, the Switch looks slightly larger than a PlayStation Vita, which has a 5-inch, 960x544-pixel resolution screen.
 The Wii U GamePad has a 6.2-inch, 854x480 screen.
 The Switch could ride somewhere in between -- but we'd expect 1,280x720 (720p) or 1,920x1,080 (1080p) resolution since the Switch also outputs to a TV, where those resolutions are standard.